yevvonlim/GeoTag/README.md

 # GeoTag
-From a bunch of images, get GPS Longtitude and Latitude and arrange it on an Excel Worksheet.
+From a bunch of images, get GPS Longitude and Latitude and arrange it on an Excel Worksheet.